 FlatOut 4 was an average racing game with a focus on absolute destruction and the casual driving fan will certainly enjoy playing it.
 There's a great amount of gameplay present whether that's with the various modes or the number of tracks available.
 The dynamic elements also offer a unique play for multiple times and can keep laps fresh if you take the alternate routes.
 There are some awesome cars present that you can customize over time and a decent soundtrack to match the action.
 This works well for those that love the derby battles with racing included and I enjoyed playing it.

-Review Done on FlatOut 4: Total Insanity for Xbox One
+FlatOut 4: Total Insanity Review on Xbox One

 Review Code Provided by Wonacott PR